devcybiko/gregsmithwiki/content/bookoutlines/principles.md

 7. My Last Year and My Greatest Challenge (2016-2017)
 8. Looking Back from a Higher Level

 ## Part II: Life Principles
-* Think for yourself to decide
-	* 1. What You Want
-	* 2. What is True
-	* 3. What you should do to achieve #1 in light of #

 1. Embrace Reality and Deal With It
 2. Use the 5-Step Process to Get What You Want Out of Life
 3. Be Radically Open-Minded